Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 Oktober 2024 13.38.00 UTC
+- WIB: Senin, 14 Oktober 2024 14.26.52 UTC
-- WITA: Senin, 14 Oktober 2024 14.38.00 UTC
+- WITA: Senin, 14 Oktober 2024 15.26.52 UTC
-- WIT: Senin, 14 Oktober 2024 15.38.00 UTC
+- WIT: Senin, 14 Oktober 2024 16.26.52 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: nature
+Kategori: inspirational